-Warning As A Process
+Warning As & Process

-Having talked about the methods of classifying disasters, we may turn to the specific topic of this report - the warning process.
-Harry Williams (1964) and others (see McLuckie 1970 for references to others) have looked at the warning system and the warning process.
+Having talked about the methods of classifying disasters, we may turn to the specific typic of this report -- the warning process.
+Harry Williams 4, Raymond Mack and George Baker5, and others6 have looked at the warning system and the warning process.
 The key units, such as civil defense, police, and fire departments, involved are not viewed as discrete entities so much as interrelated parts of a system.
-The product of the warning system is seen less as an accomplished act than as an ongoing process, including a number of interrelated activities and procedures.
+The output of the warning system is seen less as an accomplished act than as an ongoing process including a number of interrelated activities and procedures.

-Warning system and warning process conceived in such a manner helps to explain the inter-relatedness of the various parts of the system and the interdependence of the various activities in warning.
+Marning system and warning process conseived in such a manner helps to explain the inter-relatedness of the various parts of the system and the interdependence of the various activities in warning.
 Thus, we become aware of the possibility that an inadequacy, or breakdown, in a certain part of the disaster warning process may result in failure or impediment to the system as a whole.
 Similarly a modification in one aspect of a warning system may, indeed, result in change in another part of it.
 We may also see that not only is warning made up of parts working together, but that the warning system itself is a part of a larger system, i.e., the total response of an organization or community to the impact of disaster.
-As we look at warning it is important to keep in mind that it is a system comprised of several processes and is itself a part of a larger system.
-In the same manner the warning process includes a number of stages and is itself, in some ways, a stage in a larger process.
+As we look at warning it is important to keep in mind that it is a system comprised of smaller units and itself a part of a larger system.
+In the same manner the warning process includes a number of stages and is itself in some ways a stage in a larger process.

 The warning process has been viewed as consisting of a number of stages.
-A typology used in previous research at The Ohio State University Disaster Research Center (DRC) is used in this report (Adams 1965).
-The warning process consists of (1) forecast, (2) alert and (3) confirmation.
+A typology used in previous research at The Chio State University Disaster Research Center is used in this report.
+The warning process consists of (1) forecast, (2) alert, and (3) confirmation.
+Added to these, in this report is (4) response.
+Response of individuals is viewed as beyond the limits of warning, but it is an excellent indication of whether the warning process functioned properly.

-The forecast activities which may be described as evaluative include the detection and measurement of environmental changes and the collation and interpretation of these measurements, especially as they indicate the possibility of impending disaster.
-A river watch may issue forecasts of rising waters.
+The forecast activities include the detection and measurement of environmental changes and the collation and evaluation of these measurements, especially as they indicate the possibility of impending disaster.
+A river watch may idsue "forecasts" of rising waters.
 These indicate that the river is steadily rising and the conditions are building toward possible flood stage.
-The implication of these forecasts is that the public should be aware of the possibility of a dangerous flood.
-Forecast activities include the following: detection and measurements or estimation of changes in the environment which could result in a danger of one sort or another; (2) collation and interpretation of the incoming information about environmental danger.
-(Williams also includes these two activities in the alert stage.)
+The implication of these forcasts is that the public should be aware of the possibility of a dangerous flood.
+Forecast activities include the following: detection and measurements or estimation of changes in the environment which could result in a danger of one sort or another; (2) collation and evaluation of the incoming information about environmental danger; (3) decisions on who should be warned, about what danger, and in what way; (4) transmission of a warning message or messages to those whom it has been decided to warn.